Willson Contreras Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.
+- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Diamondbacks have the 25th-ranked team ERA among all league pitching staffs (4.61).
+- The Diamondbacks' 4.67 team ERA ranks 25th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 121 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to rank 21st in baseball in home runs surrendered (123 total, 1.2 per game).

+- Kelly aims for his 10th victory when he gets the start for the Diamondbacks, his 17th of the season.
+He is 9-4 with a 3.41 ERA and 98 strikeouts in 95 2/3 innings pitched.

+- His last appearance was on Saturday, June 24 against the San Francisco Giants, when the righty threw five innings, surrendering five earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.